ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 }
 ```
 # Generate QR code service (public)
-This service details used by Pre-Registration portal to generate QRCode.
+This service details used by Pre-Registration portal to generate QR Code.

 * [POST qrCode/generate](#post-qrcodegenerate)

 ### POST qrCode/generate
 This request is used to generate QR Code for the pre-registration acknowledgement.

 #### Resource URL